reyaboj/haskell-fp/README.md

-# Haskell from first principles
+# Learning functional programming in Haskell

-Exercises from Haskell from first principles book.
+Exercise solutions from the book: Haskell Programming from First Principles (Christoph Allen & Julie Moronuki).